gewenyu99/playing-with-snakes/README.md

 I've done a total of: 34 yeet codes so far.

-I try to target the "hard" questions on leetcode, to practice stuff that my Data and Algo courses don't do a justice to cover.

 The list is as follows:\
 add_carry -> Python \
 sum_to_zero -> Python \